ch007m/containers/nss_wrapper/README.md

 kubectl -n demo scale deployment/my-app --replicas=1
 ```

 Next, ssh to the pod to make some tests.

+### Test Result

-Unfortunately the new UID is not configured as the `run-java.sh` script was not executed.
+Unfortunately the new UID is not configured as reported by the message `id: cannot find name for user ID 1000`
+This is certainly due to the fact that the `run-java.sh` script was not executed.

 ```shell script
 <<K9s-Shell>> Pod: demo/my-app-555948c5f-fptwf | Container: maven3
 id: cannot find name for user ID 1000